Common questions about

 - Production startup: $200 to $500/month

-- Enterprise scale: depends on volume and redundancy requirements
+- Enterprise scale: depends on volume and redundancy

 Momentum built wearable integrations for client after client.
-The same nine providers, the same normalization logic, the same compliance requirements.
+The same providers, the same normalization logic, the same compliance requirements.
 Making it open source solved that problem for everyone.

 Momentum's business model: paid services on top.
 Enterprise deployment, custom scoring algorithms, AI coaching implementation, compliance support.
 The platform is free.
 The expertise is not.

-AI & Health Scores
+Health Scores & AI

 A computed metric derived from raw wearable data.
 Instead of showing "your HRV was 42ms last night," a health score tells you "your recovery is 68% today: above your 30-day average, below your peak."